 - Eye relief at 18 millimeters.
 Following the ideal range of eye relief at 15 to 20 millimeters, the Celestron SkyMaster Giant 15×70 Binoculars can easily be used by people who wear eyeglasses.
 You can take the cap off the exit lens when looking through with glasses on and put it back on again for use without eyeglasses.

 - Large 70 mm aperture.
-An important consideration in binoculars, it has over approximately 50 times the light gathering area the human eye is capable of, perfect for conditions with low light.
+An important consideration in binoculars, it has approximately 50 times the light gathering area the human eye is capable of, perfect for conditions with low light.

 - 15x magnification.
 That is quite a high magnification for handheld binoculars, but very helpful if you are observing far objects and need to get a good view of details.
 A strong and steady hand is needed, but a tripod is strongly recommended to make observations less tiring.